 Frank James was the older brother to the now-legendary American outlaw Jesse.
 Although on the surface they seemed very similar, in truth the siblings were quite different.

 Jesse was showy, daring to the point of recklessness, and had a thirst for fame that would eventually be his downfall.
-Frank was shy, preferred to spend his time reading, and married a schoolteacher.
+Frank was shy, referred to spend his time reading, and married a schoolteacher.
 What both brothers did have in common was a fierce love of their Southern home and a deep resentment of the “Northern aggressors.”

 The Start Of The James Gang

 Seemingly in contrast with his bookish nature, Frank joined up with William Quantrill‘s famously bloody Confederate guerrillas during the American Civil War.
-Jesse eagerly followed his older brother into battle and together they terrorized the countryside, attacking both Union soldiers and civilians as part of the guerrilla gang.
+Jesse James eagerly followed his older brother into battle and together they terrorized the countryside, attacking both Union soldiers and civilians as part of the guerrilla gang.